keans/pushno/README.rst

 Note that the validation part is optional, so if you are sure that the API key is working as expected, you can send the push message directly.
 As a result, you can send a push message in two lines of code.
+The API key is the key of the specific app.

 It is also possible to use the underlying client classes directly, which